chuangcaleb/wtsa/_poosts/Film Reviews/Over The Moon – Film Review.md

 And, there's also Fei Fei defending Chang'e from her aunties' attacks.
 This is the moment it really clicked for me, how Chang'e's story would be reflected in the protagonist, Fei Fei.
 Fei Fei defends Chang'e from her aunties, when really, the subtext is that **she's defending herself**.

 When Fei Fei asserts that Chang'e definitely _"misses Houyi and cries for him every day!"_, she's really saying that she herself misses her mother and cries for her every day.
 When Fei Fei cries that _"Chang'e is REAL!
 She’s on the moon right now!
 Waiting for her one and only true love.
-Waiting..."_, she is actually arguing that love that holds on to lost loved ones is _real_ and _valid._
+Waiting…"_, she is actually arguing that love that holds on to lost loved ones is _real_ and _valid._

 So when the aunties playfully attack Chang'e, it is no wonder (to us, the audience) that Fei Fei takes it so personally and deeply.
 Attacking Chang'e is attacking Fei Fei.
 I thought this dinner scene was really neat.

-### 4. Chin: consistency & depth
+### 4. Chin: Consistency & Depth

 The setup and payoff with Chin is purposeful.
 In the First Act, we foreshadow three things about Chin _(leapfrog, hanging-like-a-bat, and running through walls)_, and these get paid off one-by-one.
 It's even explicitly mentioned in dialogue: